Fortress of Solitude

 Supergirl 1984 movie Helen Slater

-Helen Slater is a great Supergirl, exuding fun and enthusiastic.
+Helen Slater is a great Supergirl, exuding fun and enthusiasm.
 The inclusion of Lucy Lane is a neat addition, while the villains are of the same campy nature as Gene Hackman’s Lex Luthor.
 It’s good seeing a guy be the “damsel in distress”, and the cameo of Superman’s Marc McClure as Jimmy Olsen is enough to make it feel like the film is part of a bigger DC universe.

 Was it as bad as Superman III, though?
 To this day, I’m genuinely not sure.
 That film featured Clark Kent fighting Superman, which was awesome, but it also featured Richard Pryor skiing off the side of a building.
 At least Supergirl (1984) had a pretty cool Supergirl, so it’s hard to say which was worse.
 All I know for sure is that it was better than Superman IV: The Quest For Peace.
 So maybe Supergirl (1984) wasn’t that bad after all… Maybe.
 Whether or not it is better than Wonder Woman 1984 is entirely up to you.